joeberger/AngularRESTclient/README.md

 ### End to end testing

-We recommend using [protractor](https://github.com/angular/protractor) for end-to-end tests.
+Use [protractor](https://github.com/angular/protractor) for end-to-end tests.
 It uses native events and has special features for Angular applications.

 Requires a webserver, node.js + `./scripts/web-server.js` or your backend server that hosts the angular static files.